 Anyway, when I arrived on Thursday morning, it was quite obvious that we were running ahead of schedule.
 In the first picture, the first piece of the replacement section was already in place, and the second piece was nearly there.
 After the two pieces were laid in, a "butt strap" joined them together, as shown in the second picture.

 I also had an important, if not labor-intensive, duty on Thursday: I was designated "top man", which means I was responsible for the accountability of those who entered the pipe.
 Basically, all I did was stand at the manhole and make people sign in and out on a clipboard as they entered and exited.
-Susan, the Site One supervisor, would later tell me that people were known to have been accidently sealed inside a pipe, and then subsequently killed by the reintroduction of water within it.
-Though I wasn't surprised to hear that, I didn't let it bother me because I am pretty sure that sort of thing hasn't happened in a long time.
+Susan, the Site One supervisor, would later tell me that people were known to have been accidently sealed inside a pipe,

 The entire day was pretty much devoted to welding the pipe together, both inside and out.
 In this third shot, a welder named Gerardo tackles the installed joint on the outside.
 Note that the intensity of the torch is so bright, its center appears as a black dot in the picture!
 Now you know why you can't look directly at a welding torch in action without protection!